Mental health disorders such as anxiety, depression, mood, and personality disorders can develop in individuals with cerebral palsy.

 Treatments for Cerebral Palsy and Mental Health Disorders

-Although there’s currently no treatment for cerebral palsy, there are treatments for most mental health disorders.
+There are a variety of treatments for most mental health disorders.

-Seeking a professional to help sort out mental health problems is necessary to get a proper diagnosis and treatment.
+Seeking a professional to determine mental health problems is necessary to get a proper diagnosis and treatment.

 Mental health disorders are generally treated through behavioral psychotherapy or medications.

-In therapy, you’ll learn to get to the root of your mental health disorders and learn practical ways to cope with the underlying problem.
+In therapy, you’ll be able to talk about your problems and learn practical ways to cope with the problem.

 Cerebral Palsy and Mental Health: Summary